 The gift of the outpouring is a gift because it stays earth and sky, divinities and mortals.
 Yet staying is now no longer the mere persisting of something that is here.
 Staying appropriates.
 It brings the four into the light of their mutual belonging.
 From out of staying's simple onefoldness they are betrothed, entrusted to one another.
 At one in thus being entrusted to one another, they are unconcealed.
 The gift of the outpouring stays the onefold of the fourfold of the four.
 And in the poured gift the jug presences as jug.
-The gift gathers what belongs to giving: the twofold containing, the container, the void, and the etymology The Thing outpouring as donation.
-What is gathered in the gift gathers itself in appropriatively staying the fourfold.
-This manifoldsimple gathering is the jug's presencing.
+The gift gathers what belongs to giving: the twofold containing, the container, the void, and the ourpouring as donation.
+What is gathered in the gift gathers itself in appropriately staying the fourfold.
+This manifold-simple gathering is the jug's presencing.
 Our language denotes what a gathering is by an ancient word.
 That word is: thing.
 The jug's presencing is the pure, giving gathering of the onefold fourfold into a single time-space, a single stay.
 The jug presences as a thing.
 The jug is the jug as a thing.
 But how does the thing presence?
 The thing things.
 Thinging gathers.
 Appropriating the fourfold, it gathers the fourfold's stay, its while, into something that stays for a while: into this thing, that thing.
-The jug's essential nature, its presencing, so experienced and thought of in these terms, is what we call thing.
-We are now thinking this word by way of the gathering-appropriating staying of the fourfold.
-At the same time we recall the Old High German word thing.
-This reference to the history of language could easily tempt us to misunderstand the way in which we are now thinking of the nature of the thing.
-It might look as though the nature of the thing as we are now thinking of it had been, so to speak, thoughtlessly poked out of the accidentally encountered meaning of the Old High German thing.
-The suspicion arises that the understanding of the nature of the thingness that we are here trying to reach may be based on the accidents of an etymological game.
-The notion becomes established and is already current that, instead of giving thought to essential matters, we are here merely using the dictionary.

-The German Einfalt means simplicity, literally onefoldedness .- TR.
+^{}The German Einfalt means simplicity, literally onefoldedness. -Tr.